VRLabs/World-Constraint/README.md

 Unpack the prefab by right-clicking it and move the prefab to base of your avatar.

-Expand the prefab, and locate "ResetTarget".
+Expand the prefab, and locate "Reset Target".
 Move this object out of the prefab to anywhere else on your avatar.

 ## How to use